General Questions: Copyright@IMF.org

-For your work at the IMF, do not assume images, maps, charts, music, video, and other freely available online content are ok for you to use.
+For your work at the IMF, DO NOT ASSUME images, maps, charts, music, video (all creative assets) and other freely available online content are ok for you to use.

 Most of the content found on the internet is copyright-protected and using without permission may be costly.